 - Guidebooks – Although smartphones and travel websites have made guidebooks less of an essential than they once were, it’s still worth buying a guide to your destination to use for dining and sightseeing recommendations.
 The Lonely Planet guides are the best on the market, with great recommendations for just about every country you can visit.

-- Four to Five Days Worth of Clothing – There’s no need to pack your entire wardrobe, but make sure you bring at least four of five days worth of clothing if you’re travelling for a week or longer.
+- Basic Outfits – There’s no need to pack your entire wardrobe, but make sure you bring at least four of five days worth of clothing if you’re travelling for a week or longer.
 This way, you’ll be able to do laundry twice a week and always have a spare outfit in reserve.

 Obviously the perfect clothes depend on your destination, but we recommend packing a variety of clothes that let you stay comfortable while following local customs.